-The spectral extensions of the Erd\H{o}s majorization algorithm and the Zykov symmetrization share some similarities.
-For example, these two operations ask us to compare the sum of weights of neighbors, and turn a $K_{r+1}$-free graph into a complete $r$-partite.
+The spectral Erd\H{o}s majorization algorithm and the spectral Zykov symmetrization share some similarities.
+For example, these two operations ask us to compare the sum of weights of neighbors, and turn a $K_{r+1}$-free graph to a complete $r$-partite graph.
 Importantly, these two operations do not create a copy of $K_{r+1}$ and do not decrease the value of spectral radius.
-The only difference between them is that one step of the Erd\H{o}s operation will change many vertices and its incident edges, while one step of the Zykov operation will only change two vertices and its incident edges.
+The only difference between them is that one step of the Erd\H{o}s operation will change many vertices with its incident edges, while one step of the Zykov operation will change only two vertices with its incident edges.
 This subtle difference will bring great convenience in later Sections \ref{sec3} and \ref{sec4}.
 As a matter of fact, at each step of the Erd\H{o}s operation, there are many times of actions of the Zykov operation.
 In other words, each step of the Erd\H{o}s operation can be decomposed as a series of the Zykov operation.